aim-salam/cheatsheet/README.md

    - To take an issue, comment using this format:

 2. **Pull request**:
+   - After making changes, make sure you have your own repository on GitHub by clicking **Fork**.
+Then, create **a new branch**.
-   - After making changes, commit them to the main branch and create a pull request.
+   - Commit them to the new branch and create a pull request.
+   - Your pull request will be visible on this [site](https://github.com/aim-salam/cheatsheet/pulls).
+Please wait for my response.
+I will either approve your code and merge it into production, or provide feedback if changes are needed.

 <br>